TZstatsADS/ads-spring2023-project2-group1/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
-In this instance there aren't any, and the only resulting report can be found on the [deployed app](https://nyc-restaurants.shinyapps.io/inspections/).
+In this instance screenshots of the app which can be found on the [this link](https://nyc-restaurants.shinyapps.io/inspections/).